luiul/statistics-meets-logistics/README.md

 - $PATH is stored in /etc/paths; open with sudo nano to modify
 - [Check if word in in a string](https://stackoverflow.com/questions/5319922/python-check-if-word-is-in-a-string)
 - [https://stackoverflow.com/questions/237128/why-does-python-code-use-len-function-instead-of-a-length-method](https://stackoverflow.com/questions/237128/why-does-python-code-use-len-function-instead-of-a-length-method)
+- Can we model the process in the project as a Poisson process?